 - Stimulating the production of proteins, as it aids in the formation of amino acids, which are the building blocks of proteins;

-- Strengthening hair and nails, since it guarantees the production of proteins that are essential for healthy nails and hair;
+- Strengthening hair and nails, since it contributes to the production of proteins that are essential for healthy nails and hair;

 - Promoting skin health, because it ensures the body produces collagen and keratin, which are essential proteins to guarantee skin elasticity and resistance;

-- Increasing the reabsorption of vitamins B12, B5 and folic acid, which help to maintain optimal body functions;
+- Increasing the reabsorption of vitamins B12, B5 and folic acid, which help to maintain optimal body functioning;

 - Helping form blood cells, especially lymphocytes and antibodies.

-In addition, biotin can also help keep the nervous system healthy, help in the treatment of acne and hair loss and control cholesterol levels.
+In addition, biotin can also help keep the nervous system healthy, help in the treatment of acne and hair loss, and regulate cholesterol levels.

 Biotin can be found in foods such as peanuts, almonds, chestnuts, wheat, boiled eggs, mushrooms, whole grains and hazelnuts.
-In addition, biotin is also produced by the gut flora, and so it is recommended to have a fiber rich diet and drink at least 6 cups (1.5 L) of water a day, to help keep the bowels healthy and encourage biotin production.
-Learn how you can have a fiber rich diet.
+Biotin is also produced by natural bacteria in the intestines, therefore you should consume plenty of fiber and drink at least 6 cups (1.5 L) of water a day, to help keep the bowels healthy and encourage biotin production.
+See which foods are high in fiber.

-In addiction to being found naturally in some foods, biotin can also be bought as a food supplement in capsule form, which are usually prescribed if you're not getting enough biotin through your diet, or if you show signs of biotin deficiency such as hair loss, weak nails, loss of appetite, and fatigue.
+In addition to being found naturally in some foods, biotin can also be bought as a supplement in capsule form.
+Biotin supplements are usually prescribed if you're not getting enough biotin through your diet, or if you have signs of biotin deficiency such as hair loss, weak nails, loss of appetite, and fatigue.